dvillaj/Environment-Pandas/README.md

 This action will do:

+- Check if Droplet exists previosly (It will not be created twice)
 - Create a new 1 GB RAM droplet (the cheapest one).
 This droplet can be power up later on DigitalOcean dashboard.
 - Execute the latest JupyterLab image from DockerHub
 - Update DuckDNS domain with the Droplet IP